How to you celebrate your birthday after your relationship falls apart? It’s not a riddle, unfortunately. It’s your

-You may not be celebrating a happy birthday this year, but my tips for blossoming after a breakup will help!
+You may not be having a happy birthday this year, but my tips for blossoming after a breakup will help.
 Whether your relationship recently ended or fell apart years ago, your birthday won’t be as bright or cheerful as it was when you were together…but it can still be good.

-Your ex-boyfriend or ex-husband may have packed up his heart and left you, but he didn’t take your soul.
+Your ex may have packed up his heart and left, but he didn’t take your soul.
 Your ex took his stuff and his presence, but he didn’t steal your spirit, life, or joy!
 Don’t let him take everything away from you.
 He took his love and companionship…but he didn’t take the essence of you.
 Don’t give him that.
 It’s not his birthday; it’s yours.
 Find ways to give yourself the gift you need most this year: tender loving care, compassion, and gentle acceptance of this season of your life.

-First, here’s some helpful advice from a reader who is six months past her breakup:
+Here’s some helpful advice from a reader who is six months her breakup:

 “It gets better, you get over it and it’ll be okay,” says Franny in response to 7 Ways to Be Happier on Your Birthday After a Breakup.
 “After six months, I feel so much stronger and clearer than I did just two months ago.
 The first two months after the breakup were the hardest.
 It was overwhelming.
 There were days where I couldn’t do much of anything except wallow in the pain.
 I felt so rejected and lost, but, I did a lot of journaling.
 I talked to a friend, I talked to you on this blog, and I used the Mend app on my iPhone.
 All of that has helped me slowly accept the breakup and move on.”

 This birthday may be hard because of your breakup, but take heart.
 Hold on, and the day will pass.
 Next year — though it seems far away — will be a whole different celebration!